-My normal drifting job is setting up the chassis to make Dai Yoshihara’s Discount Tire/Falken Tire S13 do its thing on the Formula D circuit.
-For the pros there are a lot of tricks and engineering going into making those cars go sideways, changing directions and maneuvering with lighting-fast precision.
+My normal drifting job is setting up the chassis to make Dai Yoshihara's Turn 14 Subaru BRZ do its thing on the Formula D circuit.
+For the pros, there are a lot of tricks and engineering going into making those cars go sideways, changing directions and maneuvering with lightning-fast precision.
 Quite possibly the fastest growing motorsport, drifting is getting more and more popular on the grassroots level.
 Although your local drift day can sometimes attract hundreds of enthusiastic beginning drifters, the scene is mostly lacking even a basic knowledge of how to properly set up a car for drifting.

 A grassroots drift car will have a setup that's somewhat different to the high-powered, high-grip cars that are prevalent in pro drifting events like Formula D or even the semi-pro Formula D feeder Pro-Am series.
 The main difference is that grassroots drifters have much less power and don't have an endless supply of high-grip tires to burn through.
 We'll put an emphasis on a low-cost, easy-to-drive setup that's well balanced so it will be simple to learn different drifting techniques.
 Surprisingly, a good drift setup is much like a grip driving setup used in track days or even autocross: you want to have a balanced car that has little understeer, good turn-in and not an excessive about of oversteer.
 Let's get started.

-Be wary of the cheap Chinese coilovers.
-Some of these may be decent, but many are really bad, and there are so many fly-by-night brands that it’s hard to keep track of which ones are especially bad.
-Remember that cheap Chinese coilovers often have adjustment knobs that do little to actually vary the damping, and some are actually only there for looks!
-Don’t skimp — buy the best coilovers you can afford.
+Be wary of the cheap coilovers.
+Some of these may be decent, but many are really bad, and there are so many fly-by-night brands that it's hard to keep track of which ones are especially bad.
+Remember that cheap coilovers often have adjustment knobs that do little to actually vary the damping, and some are actually only there for looks!
+Don't skimp—buy the best coilovers you can afford.

 To determine what your wheel rate is, you can jack your wheel up through the stroke after removing the springs and measure how far your wheel travels over its stroke.
 Then measure how much your shock moves over the wheel's stroke; after that, divide the amount your shock moves by the amount the wheel moves.
 The resulting number is your motion ratio, which you can multiply by your spring rate to get your approximate wheel rate.

-When adjusting your coilovers, don’t commit the cardinal sin of suspension setup: lowering your car too much.
+When adjusting your coilovers, don't commit the cardinal sin of suspension setup: lowering your car too much.
 Some lowering is good, but too much is bad.
-Even though it may look hellaflush, the suspension isn’t designed to work at those angles and results in poor performance.
-Generally, you don’t want to lower the car more than 2 inches — anything more than that, and you start to screw up the suspension geometry.
-You also want to make sure you have plenty of wheel travel; we like to have 2.5–3 inches of bump travel and 1.5–2 inches of droop (certainly no less than 1 inch of droop).
-You want to avoid having the car bottom out while under drift, as that will drastically change the car’s balance and usually result in spinning out or understeering badly.
+Even though it may look hellaflush, the suspension isn't designed to work at those angles and results in poor performance.
+Generally, you don't want to lower the car more than 2 inches—anything more than that, and you start to screw up the suspension geometry.
+You also want to make sure you have plenty of wheel travel; we like to have 2.5 to 3 inches of bump travel and 1.5 to 2 inches of droop (certainly no less than 1 inch of droop).
+You want to avoid having the car bottom out while under drift, as that will drastically change the car's balance and usually result in spinning out or understeering badly.

 A lot of people in the drift world discount the importance of sway bars.
 Sway bars make a car feel much more stable in drift and allow big changes to be made in how easily the car can be set in drift and how much angle the car will run in drift.
 It's best to get a matched set of bars that are adjustable.
 Whiteline and Progress make adjustable bars for many popular cars.
 If an adjustable bar isn't available for your car, you can make your bars adjustable by having a fabricator weld a plate with adjusting holes on the end of your bars using universal spherical endlinks (like what Whiteline sells).